 Purchases from $5,000 to $24.999.99

-When the purchase is $5,000 to $24,999.99, at least two written quotations shall be obtained from approved suppliers.
+When the purchase is $5,000 to $24,999.99, at least two quotations shall be obtained.
 Quotations must be attached to a copy of the purchase order and kept on file by the department.
 Oral quotations are accepted, but not recommended.
 Any notes relevant to the oral quotation such as date received, vendor contact, and terms and conditions must also be kept on file for future reference.
 Upon vendor selection, a purchase order is issued by the appropriate person in the department or Buying Centre.
 Note that if a department uses uSOURCE, no quotations are required within this purchase threshold.
 Contact Procurement Services for additional information or direction.

 Purchases from $25,000 to $99,999.99

-Goods or services $25,000 and higher are considered high value purchases and therefore require a minimum of three written quotations from approved suppliers.
+Goods or services $25,000 and higher are considered high value purchases and therefore require a minimum of three written quotations.
 Note that if a department uses uSOURCE, no quotations are required within this purchase threshold.
 Departments are responsible for issuing a written invitation to suppliers requesting quotations (which could be a request for quotation or a request for proposal).
 All suppliers must receive an identical invitation.
 Upon vendor selection, your department must enter a purchase requisition into FIS, and send all documentation to Procurement Services where it is reviewed and a purchase order created.
 Your purchase order will automatically print on your departmental printer – it is not necessary to request a fax copy.
 For departments at U of T Mississauga and U of T Scarborough, please forward the appropriate documentation to your respective Buying Centre.
 In some instances, the nature of your purchase may require the issuance of a request for proposal.
 Please contact Procurement Services, or your buying centre, if you require assistance in determining the appropriate method of procurement for high value purchases.

 Purchases $100,000 and above